 During those confusing and troubling times many people became benefactors of Argyroupolis, such as the Sarasite family and the influential teacher Georgios Kyriakidis.
-Kyriakidis identified the need to extract large sums of money from the churches of Saint George, Saint Theodore, Τίμιου Σταυρού and Παναγίας for the educational needs of the town.
-Sale of church property as well as donations and consecrations resulted in the erection of a new school at the Frontistirion of Argyroupolis, a school which was to operate until the Exchange of Populations between Greece and Turkey (1923).
+Kyriakidis identified the need to extract large sums of money from the churches such as Saint George and Saint Theodore for the educational needs of the town.
+Sale of church property as well as donations and consecrations resulted in the erection of a new school at the Frontistirion of Argyroupolis, a school which was to operate until the exchange of populations between Greece and Turkey (1923).
 The Frontistirion comprised a 3 grade high school, a 7 grade primary school including scholarship classes, and a 6 grade girl's school, as well as a carpet making technical school.

 Another public building was the library, the Educational Society Kyriakidis, as well as the Metropolis of Chaldia.
-The Argyroupolitans therefore are very much regarded as having some of the best resources in education, due mainly to their economic prosperity due to mining.
+The Argyroupolitans therefore are very much regarded as having some of the best resources in education, due mainly to their economic prosperity from mining.

-After the Genocide (1914-1923), few Argyroupolitans managed to flee to Greece.
-Those that did settled in the Macedonia region of Northern Greece.
-A small group which settled in Naousa brought precious items with them from their churches in Argyroupolis, as well as items from the library of the Frontistirion including rare manuscripts and books.
+Following the genocide (1914-1923), few Argyroupolitans managed to flee to Greece.
+Those that did, settled in the Macedonia region of Northern Greece.
+A small group which settled in Naousa brought precious items with them from their churches as well as items from the library of the Tuition Center including rare manuscripts and books.
 This collection is still in use today and is considered a prized asset of Naousa.

 Argyroupolis was occupied by the Russian army on July 20, 1916, but the Russians withdrew on February 15, 1918 after the fall of the Czar.
-After the Exchange of Populations (1923) no Orthodox remained in the region.
+After the exchange of populations (1923) no Greek Orthodox remained in the region.